ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Item/endpoint_change_add_item.md

 NOTES:

 * newItemRevision is the GUID of the working revision of the Item being added to the change.
-In workspaces that include Revision Sequences \(wherein the next revision is automatically assigned to an Item as long as no revision has been specified on the working revision\), newRevisionNumber can be omitted, as long as there is a next revision available in the sequence.
+In workspaces that include Revision Sequences (wherein the next revision is automatically assigned to an Item as long as no revision has been specified on the working revision), newRevisionNumber can be omitted, as long as there is a next revision available in the sequence.

 * affectedItemRevision is the GUID of the effective revision of the Item being added to the Change.

-* The GUID in the response to this call is the Change\-Item association GUID and is used in the PUT Change Affected Item endpoint.
+* The GUID in the response to this call is the Change-Item association GUID and is used in the PUT Change Affected Item endpoint.

 * If includedInThisChange=false for any view, the notes field is not allowed.